60 Meanings

-I know it's not mine but I'll see if I can use it
+I know it's not mine but I'll see if I can use it for the weekend or a one night stand

-How to work it out
+Couldn't understand how to work it out

-Once again as predicted, left my broken heart open
+Once again as predicted left my broken heart open

 And you ripped it out

-Something's got me reelin'
+Something's got me reeling

-Stopped me from believin'
+Stop me from believing

 Turn me around again